oumaroumoudachirou/oumaroumoudachirou.io/_news/announcement_3.md

 ---

- I presented a work in progress at World Bank Group Seminar (BBL).
+ I presented a work in progress at the World Bank Group Seminar (BBL).